jessegall/concurrent/README.md

         );
     }

-    // Use __invoke for atomic updates that touch multiple fields public function start(int $total): void
+    // Invoke with a callback for atomic updates that touch multiple fields public function start(int $total): void
     {
         $this(function (ImportProgressData $data) use ($total) {